xplor-pay/xplor-pay-mobile-android/JAVA_README.md

 ```

-After the transaction is proccesed a delegate method will inform you about the status.
+After the transaction is processed a delegate method will inform you about the status.

 ```
     func didFinishTransaction(error: ResponseError?) {